 - /private – /private/tmp is same as /tmp on GNU/Linux. /private/var is same as /var on GNU/Linux. /private/etc seems to contain settings just like /etc on GNU/Linux.

-- Press “D” while booting up to enable diagnostic check on system.
+- Press “D” while booting up to enable diagnostic checks on the system.

 - Mouseless copy in iTerm2 [source]

-- Cheatsheet – A helper app which enables you to do a Long press of command button in any app to reveal all app shortcuts.
-It only works with Cocoa-based apps and most apps are Cocoa-based.
+- Cheatsheet – A helper app that enables you to do a Long press of command button in any app to reveal all app shortcuts.
+It only works with Cocoa-based apps, and most apps are Cocoa-based.

-- Fluid – An app which converts a web page into Mac app.
+- Fluid – An app that converts a web page into a Mac app.

 - Mounting a disk image

-Note: Process is a bit more involved for encrypted images.
+Note: The process is a bit more involved with encrypted images.

 - To read binary plist files use plutil

-Shell12$ scutil --get HostName$ scutil --set HostName NewHostName
+$ scutil --get HostName $ scutil --set HostName NewHostName